Admin-7/Mr-Robot-techniques/How-to-facilitate-Trivia-night.md

 29.231.97.105 - - [02/Jul/2018:22:19:23 -0500] "GET /index.aspx?page=contact HTTP/1.1" 200 23049
 ```

-Based on this log snippet, what is the most salient course of action you should advise your friend to take?
+What is the most salient course of action you should advise your friend to take?

-A) Fix the homepage, but there is no other action needed because the cross-site scripting (XSS) attack is temporary.
+A) Fixing the homepage is enough, as the XSS attack is temporary.

-B) Fix the homepage and reset all user passwords because the SQL injection attack may have compromised the site's database.
+B) Fix the homepage and reset all user passwords.

-C) Completely wipe the server and rebuild the database and website from from a backup, because the SQL injection attack has likely granted the attacker full control over the website.
+C) Completely wipe the server and rebuild the database and website from a backup.

-D) Completely wipe the server, patch the `index.aspx` script, rebuild the database and website from a backup, and send emails to every subscribed user informing them that their user account details may have been leaked, because the SQL injection attack has likely granted the attacker full control over the website.
+D) Completely wipe the server, patch the `index.aspx` script, rebuild the database and website from a backup, and send emails to every subscribed user informing them of the breach.

-E) Restore the website files from a recent backup to fix the homepage, and then change all user passwords, but retain the current database.
+E) Restore the website files from a recent backup to fix the homepage, then change all user passwords, but retain the current database.

-F) Fix the homepage and then change hosting providers because the host you are using is vulnerable to HTML injection attacks.
+F) Fix the homepage, then change hosting providers.

 * Answer: `D`
 * Points: `35`